 When using an RS232/RS485 converter, the type of flow control that is required will depend on the needs of the converter.
-Some converters do not require any flow control whereas others require RTS flow.
+Some converters do not require any flow control and others will require RTS flow.
 Consult the converter's documentation to determine its flow requirements.
 An RS485 converter that provides automatic flow control is recommended.